Combined Cadet Force

 Directly Licenced Centre

-The Academy has recently become a Directly Licenced Centre which has made the running of the overall programme much more efficient.
-We have also been able to access funding for equipment and staff training meaning that we now have staff who are qualified to supervise and assess expeditions at all levels.
+The Academy is a Directly Licenced Centre which provides us with the flexibility to run the award at many levels and at a cost which is kept as low as possible.
+We have also been able to access funding for equipment and staff training meaning that we now have staff who are qualified to supervise and assess expeditions.
 This massive expansion would not have been possible without the support of staff from across the Academy and the Stationers’ Company, who enabled us to improve the quality of our expedition offer with the integration of GPS tracking technology.

-Alongside this, throughout the year, participants have been completing 3-6 months of their individual volunteering, skills and physical opportunities.
+In year 9 bronze participants complete 3-6 months of their individual volunteering, skills and physical opportunities.
 These activities have given students a sense of responsibility; developed their independence and encouraged them to try something new.
 The expeditions in the North Downs have been a huge success and given many participants a real taste and enthusiasm for continuing onto the Silver Award.

-In addition to the expedition section Silver students completed 6-12 months of their individual volunteering, skills and physical sections showing a sustained and long-term commitment to helping others and trying something new.
+In year 10 silver participants complete 6-12 months of their individual volunteering, skills and physical sections showing a sustained and long-term commitment to helping others and trying something new.
 This experience and the Award more generally will help them massively as they move into further study and hopefully they will complete their Gold Award in the future.

 On their three day expeditions to Alfriston on the South Downs groups are required to demonstrate significant perseverance and a positive attitude towards failure.

 In years 12 and 13 gold participants complete 6-18 months of their individual volunteering, skills and physical sections, demonstrating significant commitment to their personal development and that of their community.
 They also independently arrange and engage with a residential programme.